jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 * We require all of the modules we will be using, including a couple of theoretical but trivially-implemented modules.
   - "strip-non-digits" just removes all non-digit characters from a string.
-  - "add-spaces" inserts spaces into a string in a pattern like you would expect on a credit card.
+  - "add-dashes" inserts dashes into a string in a pattern like you might expect on an ID card.
 * We declare our export, which is the function that constructs this "widget"
 * Our function takes an element, and immediately creates a ractiveStream with that element and our template.